 Dr. Williams says parents should go over the disease management plan with the school.
 This plan should include:

 - Health care provider contact information

 - Contact information for parents or guardians

 - A treatment plan for everyday management and emergency situations

-For instance, younger elementary school students should know they have asthma, but may not be able to carry their asthma inhalers because they may not know when they need it.
-However, teens should be allowed to carry inhalers because they can recognize when they need it and use it safely.
+For instance, younger elementary school students should know they have asthma, but may not be able to carry their asthma inhalers because they may not know when they need them.
+However, teens should be allowed to carry inhalers because they can recognize when they need them and use them safely.